Stockflare/trade-it/README.md

   messages: ['User succesfully linked'] }
 ```

-Link failure will raise a `TradeIt::Errors::LoginException` with the following attributes:
+Link failure will raise a `Trading::Errors::LoginException` with the following attributes:

 ```
 { type: :error,